bio.rodeo

 Helmholtz Munich / Technical University of Munich

-Latent flow-matching foundation model that predicts pan-cancer spatially-resolved single-cell gene expression directly from routine H&E histology slides.
+Virtual spatial transcriptomics foundation model predicting pan-cancer, spatially-resolved single-cell gene expression from H&E histology slides.

 Released: April 2026